nand2mario/ddr3_framebuffer_gowin/README.md

 Some implementation details,
 * Uses Gowin IP for DDR3 memory controller.
 DDR3 is running at 297Mhz, 4x 720 pixel clock of 74.25Mhz (i.e. DDR3-594).
 Per [Micron datasheet](https://forum.digilent.com/topic/25816-should-max-clock-period-be-min-clock-period/), DDR3 lowest frequency is 300Mhz.
 However this is working fine for me...
 * Streams data from DDR3 about 40 pixels ahead and fills a 16 pixel buffer, to hide DDR3 and controller latency.
+The delay is changable at runtime.
 * DDR3 refresh is completely turned off for better timing consistency.
 It's fine as the buffer is written to at 60fps, much faster than the allows DRAM 64ms refresh intervals.
 * An asynchronous FIFO is used to bridge the data transfer from the user clock domain to the pixel clock domain.